Qatari soft power: Education

 Qatar has sought to extend its soft power through educational performance.
 In 1997 it created the Education City campus, spanning some 14 square kilometres.
 The prestige of this was strengthened through educational links with universities in the US and the United Kingdom.
 Overseas branches of these institutions are hosted in the Education city.

 As of 2023, Qatar was the largest foreign donor to US universities, having donated between 2001 and 2021 US$4.7 billion in open donations.
 Some of these schools are considered amongst the most prestigious in the US and include Ivy league universities.

+Latest report from 2026 reveals that the latest information from the U.S. Department of Education shows that Qatar is the largest foreign source of funding to American educational institutes, like colleges and universities.
+The fund amount up to $6.6 billion in gifts and contracts, more than any other country.
+The highest amount was donated to Cornell University, with Carnegie Mellon, Texas A&M, and Georgetown not far behind.
+The information raised once again the questions about the foreign influence and transparency in U.S. higher education.